MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-downstream-inheritance.md

 ---
 title: Sensitivity label downstream inheritance in Power BI
-description: Learn how when you apply sensitivity labels to datasets or reports in the Power BI service, they can be propagated to downstream content.
+description: Learn how sensitivity labels can be propagated to downstream content when you apply them to datasets or reports in the Power BI service.
 author: paulinbar
 ms.author: painbar
 manager: kfollis